 Privacy is assured here, so wear as little as you dare…

 There’s no restaurant in the hotel – you can exercise your culinary chutzpah using your kitchenette.
-However, the hotel has partnered up with four local cafés for breakfast: fuel up with a full English at the Cottage Gastropub, rich coffees at Barista Jam, egg sandwiches in fluffy brioche at Kaffeine or pan-global eats at Café Life.
+However, the hotel has partnered up with five local cafés for breakfast: fuel up with a full English at the Cottage Gastropub, rich coffees at Barista Jam, egg sandwiches in fluffy brioche at Kaffeine, pan-global eats at Café Life or worldly brews and smashed avo at Cupping Room Coffee Roasters.
 Lunch and dinner picks are legion in the surrounding area, ranging from narrow noodle and dumpling joints to fine Nordic-Asian fusion fare.

 Stroll out to SoHo Wines & Spirits, a 10-minute walk away, or Vinoble on Connaught Road West to build up an in-suite bar.

 Either make a DIY meal with market-gathered goodies, or dine à la Deliveroo.

 You’ll find the hotel in the lively shop-lined Sheung Wan district, to the north of the island, close to Victoria Harbour and Victoria Peak.

 It’s a 40-minute drive to Hong Kong International.
 Carriers run direct flights from major cities in the UK, US, Asia and Australasia; contact our Smith24 team to arrange transfers.

 Hong Kong’s underground, the MTR, is the fastest and cheapest way to zip around the city.
 The closest station is Sheung Wan on the Island Line, a five-minute walk away.
 From the airport, ride the express train to Hong Kong MTR, then transfer to Central MTR and on to Sheung Wan.
 If you’re staying for a while, it’s worth investing in an Octopus Card, which can be topped up to pay for public transport.